springml/spark-sftp/README.md

 ```

 ## Features
-This package can be used to construct spark dataframe by downloading the files from SFTP server
+This package can be used to construct spark dataframe by downloading the files from SFTP server.

-This package can be used to write spark dataframe as a csv|json|acro tp SFTP server
+This package can also be used to write spark dataframe as a csv|json|acro tp SFTP server

 This library requires following options:
 * `path`: FTP URL of the file to be used for dataframe construction